splunk/public-o11y-docs/synthetics/test-config/auth.rst

 #.
 Add a step of type :guilabel:`Go to url`, and in :guilabel:`URL`, enter the URL of the target's authentication page.

 #.
-Add a step of type :guilabel:`Save return value from JavaScript`, and in the code field, paste the following JavaScript.
+Add a step of type :guilabel:`Save return value from JavaScript`, and in the :guilabel:`code` field, paste the following JavaScript.
 This script retrieves data from a specified URL using ``XMLHttpRequest`` and extracts the OTP from that data.
 You configure your test to save this OTP in a global variable named ``otp``.

    .. note::
        In the script, set the variable url to the URL of your own virtual phone number's SMS service.